Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/6_Notification_Triggers.md

 A trigger based on the [eCQM as defined by CMS](https://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/ClinicalQualityMeasures "Electronic Clinical Quality Measures Basics") or other request for follow-up based on Notification Generator policy or process.

 The canonical URL for this event is http://www.carequality.net/CEQTopic/caregap

+#### Termination of Subscriptions

+To terminate subscriptions for all events for a patient, the subscription update event should be marked as "delete".

+The canonical URL for this event is http://www.carequality.net/CEQTopic/delete